-Fraud Waste, and Abuse: In accordance with A.R.S. §36-2918.01, §36-2932, §36-2905.04 and ACOM Policy 103, the Contractor, its subcontractors and providers are required to immediately notify the AHCCCS Office of Inspector General (AHCCCS-OIG) regarding all allegations of fraud, waste or abuse involving the AHCCCS Program.
+Reporting Alleged Fraud, Waste, or Abuse of the AHCCCS Program: In accordance with A.R.S. §36-2918.01, §36-2932, §36-2905.04 and ACOM Policy 103, the Contractor, its subcontractors and providers are required to notify the AHCCCS Office of Inspector General (AHCCCS-OIG) regarding all allegations of fraud, waste or abuse involving the AHCCCS Program.
 The Contractor shall promptly notify AHCCCS when it receives information about changes in a member's circumstances that may affect the member's eligibility including changes in the member's residence or the death of the member [42 CFR 438.608(a)(3)].
 The Contractor shall not conduct any investigation or review of the allegations of fraud, waste, or abuse involving the AHCCCS Program.
 Notification to AHCCCS-OIG shall be in accordance with ACOM Policy 103 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 The Contractor must also report to AHCCCS, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, any credentialing denials including, but not limited to those which are the result of licensure issues, quality of care concerns, excluded providers, and which are due to alleged fraud, waste or abuse.
-In accordance with 42 CFR 455.14, AHCCCS-OIG will then conduct a preliminary investigation to determine if there is sufficient basis to warrant a full investigation.
-[42 CFR 455.17, 42 CFR 455.1(a)(1)].
+In accordance with 42 CFR 455.14, AHCCCS-OIG will then conduct a preliminary investigation to determine if there is sufficient basis to warrant a full investigation [42 CFR 455.17, 42 CFR 455.1(a)(1)].

 The Contractor agrees to permit and cooperate with any onsite review.
 A review by the AHCCCS-OIG may be conducted without notice and for the purpose of ensuring program compliance.
 The Contractor also agrees to respond to electronic, telephonic, or written requests for information within the timeframe specified by AHCCCS.
-The Contractor agrees to provide documents, including original documents, to representatives of the AHCCCS-OIG upon request and at no cost.
-The AHCCCS-OIG shall allow a reasonable time for the Contractor to copy the requested documents, not to exceed 20 business days from the date of the AHCCCS-OIG request.
+The Contractor agrees to provide documents, including original documents, to AHCCCS-OIG upon request and at no cost.
+The AHCCCS-OIG shall allow a reasonable time for the Contractor to copy the requested documents, not to exceed 30 calendar days from the date of the AHCCCS-OIG request.

-Once the Contractor has referred a case of alleged fraud, waste, or abuse to AHCCCS, the Contractor shall take no action to recoup or otherwise offset any suspected overpayments.
-In the event that AHCCCS-OIG, either through a civil monetary penalty or assessment, a global civil settlement or judgement, or any other form of civil action, including recovery of an overpayment, receives a monetary recovery from an entity, the entirety of such monetary recovery belongs exclusively to AHCCCS and the Contractor has no claim to any portion of this recovery.
-The Contractor hereby assigns to AHCCCS any and all of its rights to recover overpayments due to fraud, waste or abuse.
-In the event that the Contractor has recovered an overpayment, the Contractor must notify AHCCCS-OIG immediately.
+Once the Contractor has referred a case of alleged fraud, waste, or abuse to AHCCCS-OIG, the Contractor shall take no action to recoup or otherwise offset any suspected overpayments.
+In the event that AHCCCS-OIG, either through a criminal restitution order, civil monetary penalty or assessment, a global civil settlement or judgement, or any other form of civil action, including recovery of an overpayment, receives a monetary recovery from an entity/individual, the entirety of such monetary recovery belongs exclusively to AHCCCS and the Contractor has no claim to any portion of this recovery.
+The Contractor hereby assigns to AHCCCS each, every, any and all of its rights to recover overpayments due to fraud, waste or abuse including any and all monetary recoveries in connection with, related to, or otherwise arising out of the overpayment(s).

+In the event that the Contractor has recovered an overpayment, the Contractor must notify AHCCCS-OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 AHCCCS-OIG will notify the Contractor when the investigation concludes.
 If it is determined by AHCCCS-OIG to not be a fraud, waste, or abuse case, the Contractor shall adhere to the applicable AHCCCS policy manuals for disposition.